+Bruce L.

-Bruce L. AMER Biographical Data: Married, 3 children; 12 year resident; B.A., Public Administration, University of Puget Sound; Lieutenant, Seattle Fire Department, 18 years experience.
+Biographical Data: Married, 3 children; 12 year resident; B.A., Public Administration, University of Puget Sound; Lieutenant, Seattle Fire Department, 18 years experience.
 I would like to thank the voters of Fire District 43 for giving me the opportunity to serve as fire commissioner for the past six years.
-During my term I have worked for the following changes to improve the emergency service to our community. \To increase staffing and reduce response times throughout the district, fire stations 83 and 84 were upgraded to include resident - To increase staffing and reduce response times throughout the district, fire stations 83 and 84 were upgraded to include residen fire fighter quarters and a new fire station was opened in Hobart. - Three new 2000 gallon pumpers were purchased to eliminate our reliance on local water districts for residential fire flow and to enhance our fire fighting capabilities in rural areas. - A new aid car and two new cardiac defibulator/monitors were purchased to allow better aid car deployment throughout the district, and provide higher quality emergency medical service to our citizens. - Paid staff was increased by 1/3, bringing current staffing to 17 paid and 60 volunteer fire fighters.
-These dedicated fire fighters provide outstanding professional emergency services to the citizens of our district.
+During my term I have worked for the following changes to improve the emergency service to our community. • To increase staffing and reduce response times throughout the district, fire stations 83 and 84 were upgraded to include resident fire fighter quarters and a new fire station was opened in Hobart.
+Three new 2000 gallon pumpers were purchased to eliminate our reliance on local water districts for residential fire flow and to enhance our fire fighting capabilities in rural areas.
+A new aid car and two new cardiac defibulator/monitors were purchased to allow better aid car deployment throughout the district, and provide higher quality emergency medical service to our citizens. and provide migner quality emergency medical service to our cluzers. - Paid staff was increased by 1/3, bringing current staffing to 17 paid and 60 volunteer fire fighters.
+These dedicated fire fighters provide outstanding professional emergency services to the clitzens of our district.
 These investments have resulted in an improved fire district classification which reduced the cost of fire/homeowners insurance throughout the district.
 I would like to ask for your support for a second term.
 I am committed to protecting the gains we have made while continuing to improve the services Fire District 43 provides for our citizens.
 CAMPAIGN MAILING ADDRESS: 18028 248 SE, Maple Valley, WA 98038 PHONE NUMBER: 432-3633